bitcoin-s/bitcoin-s/docs/secp256k1/add-to-jni.md

 1. Translate `NativeSecp256k1` and `NativeSecp256k1Test` to jni project

    By translate I mean to say that you must copy the functions from those files to the corresponding files in the `bitcoin-s/secp256k1jni` project.
-For tests this will require changing calls to `DatatypeConverter` to either `toByteArray` or `toHex` as well as changing the method to make it non-`static` as well as adding the  `@Test` annotation above the method (rather than adding to a `main` method).
+For tests this will require changing the methods to be non-`static` as well as adding the  `@Test` annotation above each method (rather than adding to a `main` method).

 2. Configure and build `secp256k1`